Erin Erwin

 Director, Career Education

-Whether you’re a first-year graduate student or a sixth-year doctoral student, the Walter Center is here to help you explore your options, make meaningful connections, and leverage your invaluable liberal arts skills as you prepare to take them from classroom to career.
+Whether you're in the first year of your program or the last, the Walter Center is here to help you explore your options, make meaningful connections, and leverage your invaluable skills as you prepare to launch the next phase of your career.

 We know how challenging it can be to balance the demands of graduate school and career planning.
-Our graduate career coaches work hard to make career prep manageable for grad students by:
+We work to make career prep manageable for graduate students by:

 The right time to meet with us is right now.
-There’s no need to feel ‘ready’ or ‘prepared’, because it’s never too early or too late to get started!
-No matter where you are in the journey, we’ll be with you every step of the way, from choosing career in industry or academia to marketing yourself to employers.
+There's no need to feel 'ready' or 'prepared', because it's never too early or too late to get started!
+No matter where you are in the journey, we'll be with you every step of the way, from choosing a career path to marketing yourself to employers.

 Both!
-Whether you’d like to visit the Walter Center for your appointment or work with your coach via Zoom (or a mix of both), you and your coach can discuss the option that’s best for you.
+Whether you'd like to visit the Walter Center for your appointment or work with your coach via Zoom (or a combination of both), you can select the option that best suits you.

 To schedule a one-on-one coaching appointment, you'll need to have a Handshake account.
 Don’t have a Handshake profile yet?
 Be sure to create one as soon as you can—it's the quickest way to connect with the Walter Center team.

-Once you log into Handshake, you’ll be able to see the availability of our 10+ career coaches (including our dedicated career coaches for graduate students) and can choose a time that fits your schedule best.
+Once you log into Handshake, you’ll be able to see the availability of our career coaches (including our dedicated career coach for graduate students) and can choose a time that fits your schedule best.

 Erin Erwin